azhadsyed/housing/README.md

 Heroku

-[ ] see if you can upload CSV and train on server start
+[x] see if you can upload CSV and train on server start [ ] Use a one-off dyno to save csv & model to S3
 [ ] Migrate DO Mongo DB to Mongo Atlas (Cloud)
 [ ] Point extract_load.py to Atlas
 [ ] Point transform.py and train.py to S3
 [ ] On server start, download model from S3
 [ ] Setup recurring process to retrain model

 CircleCI